How does the Záchranka app work?

 How does Záchranka work abroad?

-Upon activating the red emergency button, the Záchranka app sends your location and other relevant information no matter where you are, be this in the Czech Republic or abroad.
-If you are in the territory of the Czech Republic or in a border area, i.e. within 10 km inside a neighbouring country, your location is always transferredto the nearest Emergency Service dispatch centre in the Czech Republic.
-If you are in Austria, where the Záchrankaapp is already fully-operational, your location and further details are instead transferred to the Austrian Emergency Service dispatch centre.
+Upon activating the red emergency button, the Záchranka app sends your location and other relevant information no matter where you are, whether in the Czech Republic or abroad.
+If you are in the Czech Republic or in a border area, i.e., within 10 km inside a neighbouring country, your location is always transferred to the nearest Emergency Service dispatch centre in the Czech Republic.
+If you are in Austria or Bavaria, where the Záchranka app is fully operational, your location and other details are instead transferred to their respective Emergency Service dispatch centre.

 Sometimes, there may be a problem when making emergency calls in border areas.
 The 155 Czech emergency number is only contactable when your phone is connected to a Czech mobile network.
 If your phone connects to a foreign mobile network, it will not be able to connect to the Czech 155 number.
 You may have already noticed in border areas that although you are still in the Czech Republic, your phone may sometimes automatically detect and connect to a stronger mobile signal from a foreign network.
 The app detects country boundaries based on GPS, and not on mobile network signals.
 Therefore, if you are in the Czech Republic but connected to a foreign mobile network and your emergency call to 155 fails to connect, don’t worry; your emergency message (containing your registered mobile number) will still be sent and received as normal, and the Emergency Medical Services will call you back on the mobile number in the emergency message.